 Although not a specific requirement of the Section 106 Agreement, the pattern of air traffic using the runway does have an impact on how local people are affected by airport operations and Birmingham Airport report its use to SMBC.
-Wind direction and meteorological conditions determine runway usage not Airport activity.
+Wind direction and meteorological conditions determine the runway usage and not the Airport activities.

-The use of a Noise Preferential Route (NPR) is mandatory until an altitude equalling that of the NPR being used is achieved, or unless otherwise directed by Air Traffic Control.
-An NPR operates to a level of 3000 or 4000 feet dependant on which route aircraft are taking.
+The use of a Noise Preferential Route (NPR) is mandatory until their requisite altitude has been achieved or unless otherwise directed by Air Traffic Control.
+An NPR operates to a level of 3000- or 4000-feet dependant on which route aircraft are taking.
 Please see below for further explanation.